American Life (song): Commercial performance

 In the US, "American Life" debuted at No. 4 on Billboards Hot Singles Sales chart the week of March 22, 2003, with 4,000 paid downloads —becoming the first song to chart based solely on internet sales.
 After two days of airplay, it entered the Hot 100 at No. 90 on April 5, and, with continued downloads, 11,000 physical sales, and 23 million radio impressions, jumped to a peak of No. 37 less than a month later.
 The remixes topped both the Dance Club Play and Dance Singles Sales charts, giving Madonna her 29th No. 1 on Dance Club Play —a record for any artist— and her second appearance on the Hot Latin Tracks chart, following "You'll See" (1995).
 It ranked No. 36 on the year-end Dance Club Songs chart and No. 8 on the year-end Dance Singles Sales chart, and also reached No. 1 in Canada.

-Internationally, the single debuted and peaked at No. 2 in the UK Singles Chart with first-week sales of 30,000 copies, held off the top by Room 5's "Make Luv", and was the country's 100th best-selling single of 2003, with 72,260 copies sold by 2008.
+In the United Kingdom, the single debuted at number 57, based on imports alone.
+After the official release a week later, "American Life" peaked at No. 2 in the UK Singles Chart with first-week sales of 30,000 copies, held off the top by Room 5's "Make Luv", and was the country's 100th best-selling single of 2003, with 72,260 copies sold by 2008.
 Across Europe, it reached the top three in Italy, Portugal, Scotland, Spain, Sweden, and Switzerland, and the top ten in Austria, Belgium (Flanders), France, and Germany.
 In France, single was certified Silver by France's Syndicat National de l'Édition Phonographique (SNEP) for shipping of 250,000 copies, and peaked at No. 2 on the European Hot 100 Singles chart.
 In Australia, it debuted and peaked at No. 7 and earned a Gold certification by the Australian Recording Industry Association (ARIA), while in New Zealand it reached No. 33 for a single week.